Harnessing Unrecognizable Faces for Improving Face Recognition: Face recognizability in face recognition

 \subsubsection{ERS in Image Set-based Face Recognition}

 In set-based face recognition, we have prior knowledge that each set or template~\cite{maze2018iarpa}, contains one or multiple face images belonging to a single person.
-Set-based face recognition also usually consists of two tasks, face verification and face identification.
+Set-based face recognition also usually consists of face verification and face identification.
 We first extract feature vectors using the embedding model for every image in each set $\theta_i$ containing images $\{x_i^l\}$ as $\{\mathbf{f}_i^l\}_{l=1}^{|\theta_i|}$, where $|\theta_i|$ is the cardinality of $\theta_i$.
 Then the feature vectors are aggregated into one feature vector $\mathbf{f}_i$.
 After aggregation, the processing is the same as in the single image case.
 We design an aggregation function weighted by the ERS of each image as

 where $\mathbf{f}_i$ and $e_i$ denote the aggregated feature vector and ERS for the set $\theta_i$, $w:\mathcal{R} \rightarrow \mathcal{R}^+$ denotes the weighting function based on ERS.
-Combining Eq.~\ref{eq:aggregation} into Eq.~\ref{eq:verification_w_ers} and Eq.~\ref{eq:search_w_ers} we can obtain the decision rules for the two tasks.
-We experiment with different choices of weighting function in Sec.~\ref{sec:experiments}.
+The aggregated feature vectors can then be used as in the single image cases.
+We discuss choices of weighting function in the ablation study.